kampkelly/ELDTripTracker/README.md

 ## Features

-* **Trip Creation and Retrieval:** Allows users to save new trip details and retrieve a list of their trips via API endpoints.
+* **Trip Creation and Retrieval:** Allows users to save new trip details and retrieve a plan for the trip.
 The frontend provides a form for inputting trip details.
 * **Route Calculation:** Calculates the optimal route between the pickup and dropoff locations, considering the current location.
 The route is visualized on a map in the frontend.
-* **Fuel Stop Optimization:** Automatically identifies and includes optimal fuel stops along the route, assuming fueling at least once every 1,000 miles.
+* **Fuel Stop Optimization:** Automatically identifies and includes optimal fuel stops (real gas stations) along the route, assuming fueling at least once every 1,000 miles.
 These stops are displayed on the map.
 * **Pickup and Dropoff Handling:** Includes pickup and dropoff locations as part of the route planning and displays them on the map.
-* **Rest Stop Calculation:** Calculates mandatory rest stops (10-hour rest) and rest breaks (30-minute breaks) based on the 70hrs/8days HOS rule.
+* **Rest Stop Calculation:** Calculates mandatory rest stops (70-hour rest) and rest breaks (30-minute breaks) based on the  HOS rule.
 Rest stops are visualized on the map.
 * **ELD Daily Log Sheet Generation:** Generates daily log sheets in PDF format, filling them out with relevant trip and duty status information.
 These logs are displayed in the frontend.
 * **Duty Status Tracking:** Automatically tracks and records duty status changes (off-duty, sleeper, driving, on-duty) throughout the trip, reflected in the ELD logs.
 * **Map Integration:** The frontend uses the Mapbox GL JS library to display the route on a map, showing the current location, pickup location, dropoff location, fuel stops, and rest stops.